matomo-org/developer-documentation/docs/permissions.md

     ```

 <div markdown="1" class="alert alert-warning">
-**Warning:** It is important to be aware that just because the menu item won’t be displayed in the UI a user can still open the registered URL manually.
+**Warning:** It is important to be aware that just because the menu item won’t be displayed in the UI doesn't mean the user cannot open the registered URL manually.
 Therefore you have to check for permissions in the actual controller action as well.
 </div>

 ### View permission

-A user having a view permission should be only able to view reports but not make any changes apart from his personal settings.
-The methods that end with `UserHasSomeViewAccess` make sure a user has at least view permission for one website whereas the methods `*UserHasViewAccess($idSites = array(1,2,3))` check whether a user has view access for all of the given websites.
+A user having a view permission should be only able to view reports but not make any changes apart from their personal settings.
+Method names ending with `UserHasSomeViewAccess` make sure a user has at least view permissions for one website whereas the methods `*UserHasViewAccess($idSites = array(1,2,3))` check whether a user has view access for all of the given websites.

 ```php
 Piwik::checkUserHasSomeViewAccess();